 SNAP is administered by the U.S. Department of Agriculture (USDA).
 It is a nutrition program that strives to assist eligible individuals in acquiring adequate food for themselves and their families.
 Eligibility and benefit levels are based on household size, income and other factors.
 The SNAP income eligibility limits enable families earning up to 130% of the poverty level to qualify for these benefits.

-Applications are taken in person at the Department of Social Services, 64 Broadway, Fonda, NY and also at the Satellite Office, 1290 Riverfront Center, Amsterdam, NY 12010, but it is encouraged to utilize the New York State SNAP Website* for faster processing.
+Applications are taken in person at the Department of Social Services, 64 Broadway, Fonda, NY and also at our Amsterdam location at 1 Venner Rd.
+Amsterdam, NY 12010, but it is encouraged to utilize the New York State SNAP Website* for faster processing.

 Due to the recent changes that have taken place and NY Pause we have adjusted and added additional ways for information to be accepted.